 Ending advocacy training on a high note, we were ready to bring our concerns to Capitol Hill, the heart of the American legislative process.
 Along with other members of today’s diverse melanoma community, we had a chance to meet with individual senators and representatives to talk about issues that we feel deserve national attention.
 While the MRF also advocated for additional funding, we kept our focus on promoting legislation that would ban the use of tanning beds for minors under the age of 18, a measure that could prevent lifelong skin damage in younger age groups.

-As we continue to make a positive impact throughout New England, participating in events like Hill Day allows us to also remain on the front lines of raising awareness of melanoma and other skin cancers.
+As we continue to make a positive impact throughout New England (and eventually all of the US), participating in events like Hill Day allows us to also remain on the front lines of raising awareness of melanoma and other skin cancers.
 Although much more work remains to be done, every step forward brings us closer to saving more lives and making melanoma history.